cloudfoundry/uaa-cli/README.md

 - To more closely conform to the style of other widely used CLIs in the CF ecosystem, e.g. the cf CLI.
 Commands should be of the form VERB-NOUN, similar to `cf delete-app`.
 - To provide outputs that are machine-parseable whenever possible.
 - To improve the quality of help strings and error messages so that users can self-diagnose problems and unblock themselves.
+- To provide only the essential, highly used and/or required command options.

 ### Trying out the latest code